bcneng/website/content/netiquette.md

 Prefer a specific channel over #general or #random, everyone is auto-joined in those channels and we are a lot of people.

-Ask in #general or #offtopic-staff before creating a new channel, maybe it was already created and archived because it didn't have traffic.
+Ask in #general or #ask-staff before creating a new channel, maybe it was already created and archived because it didn't have traffic.
 Some channels were merged, but they can be un-merged if needed.
 Some channels will be archived if there is no traffic in them.

 Read the channel topic for some guidelines in specific channels.
 Here you are some examples: